edmondscommerce/doctrine-static-meta/docs/Overrides.md

 Take the current override file and move it somewhere safe

+Now run another build which wont try to override your file so should complete successfully

 Now create a new override file

 Then reapply the required overrides as you would normally.